List of Alex Rider characters: Tom Harris

 Tom Harris is Alex's best friend at Brookland High School.
-He first appeared in the novel Scorpia, and has since appeared in Crocodile Tears, Scorpia Rising and Nightshade.
+He first appeared in the novel Scorpia, and has since appeared in Crocodile Tears, Scorpia Rising, Nightshade and Nightshade Revenge.

-He is portrayed by Brenock O'Connor in the Alex Rider TV series.
+He is portrayed by Brenock O'Connor in the Alex Rider TV series, where he is shown to be an avid gamer and an aspiring filmmaker, and serves as a sort of team-mate to Alex.

 Mrs. Jones

-Lâle "Tulip" Jones is formerly second-in-command at MI6 and was Alan Blunt's closest associate, before succeeding him in becoming head of MI6 following the events of Scorpia Rising.
+Lâle "Tulip" Jones is the former second-in-command at MI6 and was Alan Blunt's closest associate, before succeeding him in becoming head of MI6 following the events of Scorpia Rising.
 Blunt insists their personal and professional lives remain separate; consequently, Mrs. Jones has never even been inside of his house, despite knowing him better than anyone else in Special Operations.
 Unlike Alan Blunt, who openly forces and blackmails Alex into many of his missions, Mrs. Jones had always opposed using Alex and is reluctant of sending him on missions once she takes over from Blunt.
 Mrs. Jones has two children, both of whom have been taken by her undercover Russian spy husband, Hans Meyer, to Nightshade at a young age.

 In the Stormbreaker film, she is played by Sophie Okonedo, and in the Alex Rider TV series she is played by Vicky McClure.
+Both portrayals omit her peculiar habit of chewing peppermints before she speaks with Alex: this is compared in the novels to a similar habit associated with Ernst Stavro Blofeld.